trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 Here's an overview of the features I'll talk about and whether I think they could fit:

-- **Timeline and tweet distribution logic**: Based on a prototype, fits easily on a handful of cores when you pack recent tweets in RAM supplemented with nVME.
+- **Timeline and tweet distribution logic**: Based on a prototype, fits easily on a handful of cores when you pack recent tweets in RAM supplemented with NVMe.
 - **HTTP(S) request serving**: Yes.
 HTTP fits, HTTPS fits only because of session resumption.
 - **Image serving**: A close fit with rough estimates, but maybe doable with multiple 100Gbit/s networking cards.
 You need effort to avoid extreme bandwidth costs.
-- **Video serving**: I have no idea how much people watch videos on Twitter so can't estimate this.
-- **Search**: Probably not?
-The index could fit on a few nVME drives per searchable year, but estimating CPU and IO load is hard.
+- **Video, search, ads, notifications**: Probably these wouldn't fit, and it's really tricky to estimate whether they might.
 - **Historical tweet and image storage**: Tweets fit on a specialized server, *but images don't*, you could fit maybe 4 months of images with a 48x HDD storage pod.
 - **ML-based timeline**: A100 GPUs are insane and can run a decent LM against every tweet and dot-product the embeddings with every user.